lindenbaum/pcap/README.md

 that extracts single packets from a trace and feeds them into sub-parsers which can then do with the packet whatever they want.

-Keep in mind that this is a tool specialized use cases.
+Keep in mind that this is a tool for specialized use cases only.
 There's already plenty of tools out there that can dissect PCAP traces, most famously [WireShark](https://www.wireshark.org/).

 Currently, the only supported sub-parser is the `pcap_itdm` parser which allows dissecting of the [Internal TDM](https://www.picmg.org/product/internal-tdm-specification/) protocol.
+This is a parser that logs channel management (125us mode) and optionally extracts the payload of a certain ITDM channel into a file (separate for each destination MAC address and ITDM flow).

 BUILD
 -----